dirtyredz/Regenerative-Asteroids/README.txt

 [center][b]Changelog[/b][/center]
 [hr]
 [b]Changelog[/b]
+Version 1.2.1
+-Removed console print out from asteroid regeneration, forgot that everyone could see the server console....
+-Added config option Debug, if true you can see all messages about a sectors regenerative actions.
+Warning all players can see server console print outs.
+-Added config option for Repeated sector entry.
+By request to broadcast a message whenever a player is inside a regerative sector.

 Version 1.2.0
 -Consolidated commands into single cmd /regen with sub options start,stop,now,and set.
 -Added config option for Natural Asteroid generation, ie if a regenerative sector starts with 56 asteroids the script will never exceed 56 asteroids.